Is Your Pool Fencing Compliant To QLD Regulations?

-At Frameless Glass Installation, we recognise the importance of protecting Sunshine Coast residents and offer fencing solutions to suit a range of pools and backyards.
+At Frameless Glass Installations, we recognise the importance of protecting QLD residents and offer fencing solutions to suit a range of pools and backyards.
 Our glass pool fencing is not only a beautiful option but is installed to fully comply with Queensland pool safety regulations.

 Why compliance matters

 Building a fence around a pool yourself is not enough.
 Queensland law dictates a series of requirements to ensure pool fencing is compliant and offers as much protection as possible for homeowners.

 A fence that does not meet regulations can allow children to enter a pool area unsupervised.
 Your four-legged family members may be at risk too, not all animals swim instinctively, and beloved pets can drown.

 Pool safety standards have been updated, and an older fence may no longer be compliant.
 The Queensland Building and Construction Commission (QBCC) lays out these regulations in full.

 Ensuring your pool fence is compliant

 The best way to confirm your pool fence is compliant is to have an installation performed by a reputable company.
 As a homeowner, it is your responsibility to confirm if your pool fencing is compliant, and Frameless Glass Installations is happy to help.
 We offer free measure and quote services to discuss your needs.